rthomp10/SpiceCrystal/README.md

 ### Windows

 For now, install the [Windows Sub System for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and work in there.
-Once installed, you can access all your files at
+You can access all your files at

 ```
 C:\Users\<username>\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState